 The following is a partial list of XEDIT subcommands and macros that are useful in text processing.
-You can learn how to use these and other XEDIT subcommands and macros by using the HELP Facility or by referring to the z/VM: XEDIT Command and Macro Reference.
+You can learn how to use these and other XEDIT subcommands and macros by using the HELP Facility or by referring to z/VM: XEDIT Commands and Macros Reference.